Mehmed Slezović

 Mehmed Slezović (Мехмед Слезовић; born 19 August 1960) is a Serbian painter, academic, and former politician.
-A member of the country's Bosniak community, he served in the National Assembly of Serbia and the Assembly of Serbia and Montenegro between 2004 and 2006 as a member of G17 Plus.
+A member of the country's Bosniak community, he served in the National Assembly of Serbia and the Assembly of Serbia and Montenegro from 2004 to 2006 as a member of G17 Plus.

 Early life and career

 Slezović was born in Novi Pazar, in the Sandžak region of what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
 He graduated from the University of Belgrade Faculty of Fine Arts in 1985, working under Radenko Mišević, and earned his Ph.D. in 2008 with the thesis, "Artistic drawing in contemporary practice and theory."

 He lived in Istanbul during the Yugoslav Wars of the 1990s, later crediting the experience with expanding his knowledge of relations in the Balkans and providing an understanding of "a certain sensibility and inclination from Europe as a legacy."